QuantumMapleQC/Lazy-Arch-Updater/README.md

     Detect your window manager or desktop environment

-    Check for required dependencies (git, yay, sudo, notify-send or fallback)
+    Check for required dependencies (git, yay, or fallback)

     Clone or update the repository in ~/.local/share/lazy-arch-updater